 do something for this.
 I want to help.”
 So she made buttons and sold them at her school and raised $300.

 She came to our event last year and was awarded the Youth Activist Award.
 She did it again this year and raised $500, and I think it’s going to become an annual thing, which is so incredible.
 She says that we inspire her so much, but I don’t think she realizes how much she’s inspiring me and everyone around her.
 Everyone always says that starting a non-profit in high school is so incredible and I’m just like, “Well look at this girl!”

 NYMM: Wow, that’s one of the cutest stories I’ve ever heard.
 So, my final question for you is where do you see Project HEAL going from here?

 Liana: I mean, our mission is always going to stay the same, I just think we’re going to be able to help more people.
 We want to have a chapter in all 50 states, as well as globally.
 The goal for Project HEAL has been to save as many lives as we can, and we are really going to continue to do that.
 Kristina and I also really want to open up a treatment center on Long Island.

-Title and Body images by Sarah Holzberg
+Title Image By Sarah Holzberg